conedevelopment/sprucecss-site-eleventy/src/blog/about-modern-sass.md

 - We could separate our files by components and merge them at a build process with @import; this is useful today, but now we have @use and @forward.
 - We made mathematical calculations.
 Don’t get me wrong, we still make calculations with Sass, but now we have [calc()](https://developer.mozilla.org/en-US/docs/Web/CSS/calc).

+{% notification %}
-<Notification type="info">Please note that we can still use the listed things (except <a href="https://sass-lang.com/documentation/at-rules/import">@import</a>, which is deprecated), but today we do not need them as much as we needed some years ago.
-Also, this is a personal list, nothing more.</Notification>
+Please note that we can still use the listed things (except [@import](https://sass-lang.com/documentation/at-rules/import), which is deprecated), but today we do not need them as much as we needed some years ago.
+Also, this is a personal list, nothing more.
+{% endnotification %}

 ## The Modern Sass